xenondevs/Docs/docs/nova/addon/items/item-behaviors.md

         If you need some examples for the `armor`, `armorToughness` and `knockback_resistance` values, you can check out the [Minecraft wiki](https://minecraft.wiki/w/Armor#Defense_points).

+        You can also use this behavior with [custom armor textures](armor.md).

     === "Tool"